 During fiscal 2003, the Board adopted rules that allow for the exemption from formal approval for bond transactions meeting certain criteria.
-Specifically, exempt bond issues include those that do not draw on the general revenues of the state, such as conduit transactions by the Texas Department of Housing and Community Affairs and general revenue-backed debt that does not have a history of requiring general revenue draws, such as bonds issued by the Texas Veterans' Land Board.
+Specifically, exempt bond issues include those that do not draw on the general revenues of the state, such as conduit transactions issued by the Texas Department of Housing and Community Affairs and the Texas Public Finance Authority Charter School Finance Corporation as well as general revenue-backed debt that does not have a history of requiring general revenue draws, such as bonds issued by the Texas Veterans' Land Board.
 Issuers of these bonds are required to file a Notice of Intent with the BFO.
 Upon receipt of this notice the BFO prepares a financial analysis of the transaction and forwards it to the Board after which the Board has six days to determine if the issuers should be "called in" for full review, i.e., required to follow the formal approval process.
 If the Board chooses not to call the transaction in within that time period, the issuer may proceed to issue the debt.